ahorvath/Bioinformatics_scripts/README.md

 + BamTools [https://github.com/pezmaster31/bamtools]
 + HOMER [http://homer.salk.edu/homer/introduction/configure.html](http://homer.salk.edu/homer/introduction/configure.html)

 The binaries of these programs should be added to PATH.
-To learn more about PATH see http://stackoverflow.com/questions/7510249/path-environment-variable-in-linux
+To learn more about PATH, see http://stackoverflow.com/questions/7510249/path-environment-variable-in-linux

 ## Tutorial ##